Euler's formula: proof and geometric interpretation

 Proof by differentiation

-Proof by Maclaurin expansion
+Proof of Euler's formula by Maclaurin expansion

 The Maclaurin expansion of the exponential function is: